Skip to Content

 Environment field

-• field_strength: Strength scalar for central or uniform fields.
+• field_strength (float) — scalar strength for "central" or "uniform" fields.

 Output Details